giuliamf/giuliamf/README.md

 ## About me
 - 🔍 Studying Computer Science at University of Brasília
 - 💻 Passionate about Software Development and Data Science
-- 🎮 I enjoy gaming and stream on Twitch
+- 🎮 I enjoy gaming
 - 🌐 Currently working at IBM Brazil

 ## Social network